solana-foundation/developer-content/content/courses/program-security/security-intro.md

 ---
 title: How to Approach the Program Security Course
 objectives:
-  - Understand how to approach the Program Security Module
+  - Understand how to approach the Program Security Course
 description:
   "Learn how to think intelligently about security for your onchain programs, whether developing in Anchor or Native Rust."